-Park homes on retirement developments are typically for those over 50 who are looking for an affordable and low-maintenance place to live.
-The homes are distinctive as they’re elevated from the ground and function as detached bungalows by design.
+A park home is a type of prefabricated home, offering an affordable, low-maintenance place to live.
+These homes are distinctive as they’re elevated from the ground and function as small, detached bungalows by design.

-Not everyone can buy a park home on a retirement development.
-So, just to be clear, the park homes on retirement developments are typically designed for people for 50 years and older.
+Not everyone can buy a park home.
+Park homes are built on retirement developments, typically designed for people for 50 years and older.
 Rules and criteria vary depending on the development and it’s important to get clarification wherever you enquire.

 They’re rarely moved